Linear response for Sinai billiards with small holes: Basic properties of the billiard map

 and stable counterparts obtained by exchanging \(\vf\) with \(-\vf\),

 In the expression above, the subscript \(-1\) means that the function is evaluated at the preimage of the point.
-We will sometimes refer to the cone field \(\cC^u\) as the large unstable cones and to \(\hat\cC^u\) as the small unstable cones, and similarly for the stable cone fields.
+We will sometimes refer to the cone field \(\cC^u\) as the large unstable cone field and to \(\hat\cC^u\) as the small unstable cone field, and similarly for the stable cone fields.
 According to \cite[Exercise 4.19]{MR2229799}, the following strong form of cone invariance holds